-Children suffer from mental health difficulties for a range of complex reasons.
+Children suffer with mental health difficulties for a range of complex reasons.
 The Government recommends that schools develop a mental health policy that creates an environment where young people with anxiety feel supported, understood, and able to seek help, making it more likely they will feel safe and able to attend school.
-The Charlie Waller memorial trust provide a sample Mental Health Policy for schools.

 High levels of anxiety can be classed as a disability and are a barrier to learning requiring the use of assess-plan-do- review cycles.
-Children and young people who have a consistent, individual support plan which is shared with all staff.
+Children and young people will need a consistent, individual support plan which is shared with all staff.
 If children struggle to engage, they need patience and an experienced professional to help them access the right support.

-In addition to the support put in place by the SENCO, an Educational Psychologist can assess an anxious child and recommend appropriate interventions.
-This input can be used as the inability to attend school is often a symptom of a significant need or problem that requires more specialist knowledge and understanding.
+In addition to the support put in place by the SENDCO, an Educational Psychologist can assess an anxious child and recommend appropriate interventions.
+This input can be useful as inability to attend school is often a symptom of a significant need or problem that requires more specialist knowledge and understanding.

 Where severe problems occur, which are beyond the range of in-school mental health provision, schools should facilitate the child's access to more specialist support.
-The school nurse or school directly can support or provide further evidence to expedite a referral.
-Parents can also ask for referrals through their GP.
+The school nurse, or school directly can support or provide further evidence to expedite a referral.
+Parents can also ask for referrals to CAMHS, and Paediatricians through their GP.
 Unfortunately there are often long wait times for referrals , but support from schools goes a long way to ensuring the young people gain access to necessary treatment.

 Schools can collaborate with other local services and providers to explore how individual needs can be met most effectively.
 The Local Offer can be an invaluable source of resources, information, advice and relevant support.